Flavia100/Prova1/index.md

-ARQUITETURA DE NUVEM: CONHEÇA AS 3 CAMADAS E OS 3 TIPOSModelos de arquitetura em nuvem

-You can use the [editor on GitHub](https://github.com/Flavia100/Prova1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+ARQUITETURA DE NUVEM: CONHEÇA AS 3 CAMADAS E OS 3 TIPOS You can use the [editor on GitHub](https://github.com/Flavia100/Prova1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.